thejas-dev/Snake-Game/README.md

 <h3>A Simple Snake and Ladder Game Made With Next and React</h3>

-## Powered with Socket and Tailwindcss
+## Powered By Socket and Tailwindcss

 Works with Real Time Database